Jeffrey-Chen-Au/chat-system-architecture/README.md

-# Multi-Tenant Chat System Architecture
+# Multi-Tenant Chat System (Firebase) — Architecture & Design

 > ⚡ A real-world, Slack-like chat system designed with a scalable multi-tenant architecture using Firebase.